A Therapist's Guide To Surviving Thanksgiving Family Drama

 Forgive yourself for losing your cool.

-In a year as tumultuous as 2020, a triggering subject is bound to come up during your holiday gathering.
+Triggering subjects are bound to come up during your holiday gathering, and you know what kind of conversations may pop up during dessert better than anyone.
 Go in with the intention to just have a good time, which might mean letting your family's rude comments slide.
 "Having a screaming match with someone about why they shouldn't have voted for Trump isn't going to do anything," DeGeare says.
 "No one's changing their vote, and it's not going to change their opinion on these topics that are really important."
 Getting worked up about it will get you nowhere — but still, if it happens, let yourself off the hook if you lose your cool.
-2020 has been stressful, and holiday stress on top of that isn't an ideal combination for anyone.
+Life is often stressful, and holiday stress on top of that isn't an ideal combination for anyone.

 But, she says that if you know that at some point there's a chance you're going to have a conversation about current events, think about what the message is you really want to get across and practice that in advance.
 "Having a plan in terms of how you'd like to respond to these kinds of things really can give you a leg up on the situation," she says.